mkbradley2/psilocybin-cocaine-rct/README.md

 ### Version: 05/27/2025

 ## Background
-This repository contains statistical analysis code for a randomized controlled trial of psilocybin-assisted psychotherapy in the treatment of cocaine use disorder
+This repository contains statistical analysis code for a randomized controlled trial of psilocybin-assisted psychotherapy in the treatment of cocaine use disorder.

 ## Overview